Downtown Akron's $30 million Law Building project poised to begin

 Work on a $30 million redevelopment of the 11-story Law Building in downtown Akron could begin as early as next month, the developer behind the project said Monday.

-Tom Rybak, principal-in-charge of Tom Rybak & Associates of Rutherford, N.J., said his engineering and architectural firm will be ready to start immediately following Akron City Council’s endorsement of the project at 159 S. Main St. and closing of the construction loan.
+Tom Rybak, principal-in-charge of Tom Rybak & Associates of Rutherford, New Jersey, said his engineering and architectural firm will be ready to start immediately following Akron City Council’s endorsement of the project and closing of the construction loan.

 Ryback said his firm conducted an in-house study that confirmed the feasibility of the Akron undertaking.